 Babies and Toddlers – Age 0-3 | Kids Lockdown Activity Ideas

-I’ve been babysitting my little niece Mabel recently, whilst her parents work from home (we’re all isolating together!).
-The first three baby tips here are things that have worked for us over the last couple of weeks..
+In earlier lockdowns I spent my days babysitting my little niece Mabel, whilst her parents worked from home (we’re all bubbled together!).
+The first three baby tips here are things that worked for us:

 Baby music classes on YouTube – we like Rattle and Roll.
 Mabel enjoys playing along on her drum (saucepan and wooden spoon!).
 The class isn’t too long or too hard on the ears (Mabel’s ‘drumming’ aside..).
 There’s even a bit of 80s Madonna thrown in. ✌️

-‘Paint’ the patio or fence with a paintbrush and water – a fab one on a sunny day, for toddlers who like to ‘help’ in the garden.
+‘Paint’ the patio or fence with a paintbrush and water – a fab one on a sunnier day, for toddlers who like to ‘help’ in the garden.

 Car wash – my two year old nephew Ollie loves this one.
 A washing up bowl, sponge, water, a towel and alllll the toy cars..
 This one would be good to do either in the bath or outside to minimise mess!